Desjardins slashes price target on Algonquin Power & Utilities Corp [AQN] – find out why.

 Effective upon closing of the remarketing, the Notes will bear interest at 5.365% per year and will mature on June 15, 2026.
 The remarketing is expected to close on March 28, 2024, subject to customary closing conditions.

-Compared to the average trading volume of 4.69M shares, AQN reached a trading volume of 5885402 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.78M shares, AQN reached a trading volume of 4537279 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-What do top market gurus say about Algonquin Power & Utilities Corp [AQN]?
+Here is what top equities market gurus are saying about Algonquin Power & Utilities Corp [AQN]:

 Desjardins have made an estimate for Algonquin Power & Utilities Corp shares, keeping their opinion on the stock as Hold, with their previous recommendation back on March 11, 2024.
 While these analysts kept the previous recommendation, BMO Capital Markets raised their target price from $7 to $7.50.
 The new note on the price target was released on January 08, 2024, representing the official price target for Algonquin Power & Utilities Corp stock.
 Previously, the target price had yet another drop from $9 to $8.50, while BofA Securities kept a Neutral rating on AQN stock.
 On April 17, 2023, analysts decreased their price target for AQN shares from 17 to 10.

-Algonquin Power & Utilities Corp [AQN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.99.
-With this latest performance, AQN shares gained by 5.57% in over the last four-week period, additionally sinking by -5.45% over the last 6 months – not to mention a drop of -22.26% in the past year of trading.
+Algonquin Power & Utilities Corp [AQN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.98.
+With this latest performance, AQN shares gained by 5.95% in over the last four-week period, additionally plugging by 5.24% over the last 6 months – not to mention a drop of -27.39% in the past year of trading.

 Algonquin Power & Utilities Corp’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.50 and a Current Ratio set at 0.63.